mayconpaivac/base_sigef/README.md

-## Download CSV, save data in database and generate polygons to create DWG
+## Download CSV from SIGEF, save data in database and generate shapefiles from polylines and vertices in points.